ccmdi/MetaTag/README.md

 * `-e --elevation` Elevation (m)

 ### Options
-* `--round <int>` Integer by which to round **time** (nearest 15 min, 30 min, etc.)
+* `--round <int>` Integer by which to round **time** (nearest 15 min, 30 min, etc.)[^2]
 * `--load` Loads date from tags
 * `--accuracy <int>` Accuracy of date fetch (in seconds) -- defaults to 1
 * `-n --no-cache-in` No cache input (ignores existing meta file)
 * `-N --no-cache-out` No cache output (does not create meta file)
+* `-M --meta` Only creates meta file, no tagging

+[^2]: Appears in tagging output only

-## Deletion: `delete`
+## Deletion: `delete <file> <args>`
 ### Options
 * `-b --base` Base file
 * `-m --meta` Associated meta file
 * `-t --tagged` Associated tagged file(s)
 * `-c --cascade` All associated files

+## Clearing tags: `clear <file>`

+# Integrations
+Tagged files are designed for elements you want visible, in whatever application is using it. [map-making.app](map-making.app) is an example of an existing Street View map viewer that is quite effective, though it becomes hard to handle at more than a thousand tags.
+MetaTag includes metadata associated with map-making.app, like tag ordering and colors.
+These are enabled by default, but once again can be changed in configuration.

 # Limitations
 **Cloud cover, precipitation and snow depth are not precise**.
 These attributes are fetched at hourly intervals and rounded lat/lng with historic data from Open-Meteo.
 This data is fantastic and wide-ranging, but low resolution; do not expect precise results.
+Also, file size is a concern that is not addressed at the moment.
+There is often duplicate data in several places with the current setup, with the intention to isolate your data; the original file is never touched.
+Likewise, with plain text, file size is hardly a concern, so duplication of data shouldn't be either.
+However, it would be ideal to remove the need for a `tagged` folder at all.

 Inspired by [this project](https://github.com/macca7224/sv-date-analyser) by macca7224.